MicrosoftDocs/memdocs/memdocs/intune/protect/endpoint-security-edr-policy.md

 - **Configuration Manager with version 2002 or later** – Your site must run Configuration Manager 2002 or later.

-- **Install the Configuration Manager update**- To enable support in Configuration Manager 2002 for using EDR policy created in the Microsoft Endpoint Manager admin center, you must install the following update from within the Configuration Manager console:
+- **Install the Configuration Manager update** - To enable support in Configuration Manager 2002 for using EDR policy you create in the Microsoft Endpoint Manager admin center, you must install the following update from within the Configuration Manager console:
   - **NAME**

 - **Configure Tenant attach** - Tenant attach lets you synchronize collections of devices from Configuration Manager to the Microsoft Endpoint Manager admin center.
-You can then use the admin center to deploy EDR polices to those collections
+You can then use the admin center to deploy EDR policies to those collections

   Tenant attach is often configured with co-management, but you can configure tenant attach on its own.